BELIEVE IPE: Investing in and innovating learning

 Investing in MCH Learners

-We were able to provider three minority healthcare scholarships for three maternal health students.
+We were able to provide three minority healthcare scholarships for three maternal health students.
 Investing in diverse learners is one step to create a more diverse workforce.
-Meet about our Scholarship Awardees.
+Meet our Scholarship Awardees.

 Why is this important?